maxwellwalin/book-search-engine/README.md

 ### Front-End Specifications

-You'll need to create the following front-end files:
+I created the following front-end files:

 * `queries.js`: This will hold the query `GET_ME`, which will execute the `me` query set up using Apollo Server.